0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Is all that is needed to fuck up my life
 ```

 - These lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuser (or the social system) holds the power to destroy it with a single word.
-The “fight” is not for love, but for survival — and he’s losing.
+- The “fight” is not for love, but for survival
+- It is a losing battle
-- A mere accusation of him trying to pull away from the relationship from his abuser will make him spiral further into depression.
+- A mere accusation of him trying to pull away from the relationship from his abuser will make him spiral further into depression and self-harm.

 ```ad-quote
 title: **lost in translation** 1:2:5-8